vercel/next.js/docs/deployment.md

 Then, follow these steps:

 1. [Sign up to ZEIT Now](https://zeit.co/signup) (no credit card is required).
-2. After signing up, you’ll be on the [“Create a new project”](https://zeit.co/new) page.
+2. After signing up, you’ll arrive on the [“Create a new project”](https://zeit.co/new) page.
 Under “From your existing code”, choose the Git provider you use and set up an integration.
 (Instructions: [GitHub](https://zeit.co/docs/v2/git-integrations/zeit-now-for-github) / [GitLab](https://zeit.co/docs/v2/git-integrations/zeit-now-for-gitlab) / [BitBucket](https://zeit.co/docs/v2/git-integrations/zeit-now-for-bitbucket)).
 3. Once that’s set up, click “New Project From …” and import your Next.js app.
 It auto-detects that your app is using Next.js and sets up the build configuration for you.
 No need to change anything—everything just works!
 4. After importing, it’ll deploy your Next.js app and give you a deployment URL.
 Click “Visit” to see your app in production.